 Debian packaging practices evolved over time.
 This page provides some historical perspective about how those practices evolved.
-This data was generated with a sligthly customized version of lintian, a rather basic script, and data from snapshot.debian.org starting in 2005.
-This is a static page, last refreshed in September 2019.
+This data was generated with lintian, a rather basic script, data from snapshot.debian.org starting in 2005, and computational power from Grid'5000.
+This is a static page, last refreshed in November 2020.
 If it is not fresh enough, nag the author!

-All graphs are for Debian unstable (main only, not contrib/non-free), and provide the number of packages in each case over time.
+All graphs are for Debian testing (main only, not contrib/non-free), because there is a number of unmaintained or abandonned packages in Debian unstable that we do not want to report about.
+Alternate graphs with Debian unstable are also provided.
+Each graph provides the number of packages in each case over time.
 Vertical lines indicate release dates.

 How you can help